diogro/SBM_manuscript/main.md

 # Discussion

-Here we have used the Stochastic Block Model, a clustering method that does not rely on modularity maximization, to explore the organization of gene co-expression networks in female _Drosophila melanogaster_.
+Here we have used the Stochastic Block Model to explore the organization of gene co-expression networks in female _Drosophila melanogaster_.
 The SBM, in contrast with other methods explored here, clusters genes by finding the groups that capture as much information on the network of interactions as possible, and was able to (i) cluster all genes into blocks, (ii) identify blocks with both, high resolution (few genes per block) and high functional content (significant GO associations), and (iii) identify blocks that are assortative (higher within- than between-block correlation) as well as non-assortative.
 This last point exemplifies the novelty of the SBM approach.
 Using the SBM implies a shift on how we explore co-expression networks: instead of assuming the network is modular and clustering genes based on this assumption, we uncover clusters based on their information content and ask if the resulting groups are modular.
 Surprisingly, the answer is not always.